Chicano Moratorium: Background

-Corky Gonzales wrote in an address, “My feelings and emotions are aroused by the complete disregard of our present society for the rights, dignity and lives of not only people of other nations but of our own unfortunate young men who die for an abstract cause in a war that cannot be honestly justified by any of our present leaders.”
+Corky Gonzales wrote in an address, "My feelings and emotions are aroused by the complete disregard of our present society for the rights, dignity and lives of not only people of other nations but of our own unfortunate young men who die for an abstract cause in a war that cannot be honestly justified by any of our present leaders".

 The Berets were opposed to the war because many Chicanos were being killed and wounded in disproportionate numbers in comparison to the population at an estimated rate of double the American population.
 War casualties with distinctive Spanish names were recorded at 19% compared with the 11.8% Spanish surname population of Southwestern America in 1960.
 Many young Chicanos felt they had become trapped in the draft system because they could only escape the draft if they were enrolled in school.
 Unfortunately, Chicano students had high dropout rates and very few made it to college, rendering them ideal for the draft.
 The Vietnam War also diverted Federal funds away from social programs that aided poverty stricken barrios in the US.
 In several visits to colleges in Claremont, CA, Rosalío Muñoz discovered that Draft Boards allegedly attempted to discourage Chicano students from attending college by falsely telling them that student deferments were not available.
 During this time, many Chicano families opposed the war because they felt it fragmented their families.

-The committee organized its first demonstration on December 20, 1969 in East Los Angeles, with over 1,000 participants.
+The committee organized its first demonstration on December 20, 1969, in East Los Angeles, with over 1,000 participants.
 The groups won the early support of the Denver-based Crusade for Justice, led by Rodolfo Gonzales, also known as Corky Gonzales.
 A conference of anti-war and anti-draft Chicano and Latino activists from communities in the Southwest and the city of Chicago was held at the Crusade headquarters in early December 1969.
-They began developing plans for nationwide mobilizations to be presented to a national Chicano youth conference planned for late March 1970.
+They began developing plans for nationwide mobilizations to be presented to a national Chicano Youth Liberation Conference planned for late March 1970.
 On February 28, 1970, a second Chicano Moratorium demonstration was held again in East Los Angeles, with more than 3,000 demonstrators from throughout California participating, despite a driving rain.
 Las Adelitas de Aztlán, led by Gloria Arellanes, marched in the February march, which NCMC organizer Rosalío Muñoz sees as the first time a Chicana organization participated in its own right in a Chicano demonstration.
 A Chicano program on the local public television station produced a documentary of that march, used nationally by the committee to popularize its efforts.
 At the March Chicano Youth Conference, held in Denver, Rosalío Muñoz, the co-chair for the Los Angeles Chicano Moratorium, moved to hold a National Chicano Moratorium against the war on August 29, 1970.
 Local moratoriums were planned for cities throughout the Southwest and beyond, to build up for the national event on August 29.